stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 5

-✅Gates by Circuits
+# Gates by Circuits
-38%
-The Individual Circuit
+38%-The Individual Circuit
 7 Active Gates from 22
 2 Channels from 15
 Self-centredness, originality of behaviour, initiating and empowering others with one's knowledge, self-empowerment, importance of individual differences, detachment from the collective patterns of humanity, chaoticness.